olliechick/scumgraph-cast/README.md

 The app uses this website to display data on the Chromecast.

-You can also display graphs on this page by adding the query parameter `chartdata` (the app will soon have the ability to generate a URL with this query parameter containing the data from the current game).
+You can also display graphs on this page by adding the query parameter `chartdata` (the app has the ability to generate a URL with this query parameter containing the data from the current game).
 It should be in the format `[colours,player1,player2, ...]`, as explained below:

 | Component | Format |
 | ---- | ------ |